r7 Config Reference

 Method

-Matches the HTTP method (e.g., GET, POST, PUT) of the incoming request.
+Matches the HTTP method of the incoming request against a list of allowed methods.

 | Parameter | Type | Required | Description |